Michele Cavataio: First Mafia War

 Cavataio was one of the protagonists of the first Mafia War in 1962–63.
 According to the pentito Tommaso Buscetta it was Michele Cavataio who deliberately escalated a dispute between different factions.
 The conflict erupted over an underweight shipment of heroin.
 The shipment was financed by Cesare Manzella, the Greco cousins from Ciaculli and the La Barbera brothers.
 Suspicion fell on Calcedonio Di Pisa, who had collected the heroin and had organised the transport to New York.
 The case was brought before the Mafia Commission, but disagreement on how to handle it led to a bloody conflict between clans allied with the Grecos, headed by Salvatore "Ciaschiteddu" Greco, and clans allied with the La Barberas – in particular when Di Pisa was killed on 26 December 1962.
 The Grecos suspected the La Barberas of the attack.

-However, it had been Cavataio who had killed Di Pisa in the knowledge that the Grecos would blame the La Barberas and a war would be the result.
+However, according to Buscetta, it had been Cavataio who had killed Di Pisa in the knowledge that the Grecos would blame the La Barberas and a war would be the result.
 Cavataio – having his own problems with Di Pisa and wanting him out of the way, and on bad terms with the La Barberas as well – contrived Di Pisa's murder in such a way that the La Barberas would appear responsible.
 He kept fuelling the conflict with more bomb attacks and killings.
 Other Mafia families who resented the growing power of the Sicilian Mafia Commission to the detriment of individual Mafia families backed Cavataio.
 Behind both Cavataio and La Barbera was an alliance of bosses from the north-west of Palermo who resented the commission's growing power, and the influence of the south-eastern Palermo cosche such as the Grecos.

 Cavataio then participated, along with Pietro Torretta, Buscetta and another Acquasanta capo, in several car bomb attacks on the Grecos and their allies, considered enemies because of their intrusion in the wholesale produce market.
 He was responsible for a car bomb that exploded near Greco's house in Ciaculli on 30 June 1963, killing seven police and military officers sent to defuse it after an anonymous phone call.
 The outrage over the Ciaculli massacre changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-Mafia efforts by the state in post-war Italy.
 The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest, many went abroad.
 Cavataio was arrested.

 Cavataio was arrested in July 1963.
 He received a four-year sentence at the Trial of the 114 against the Mafia in Catanzaro in December 1968, despite an indictment for ten murders.
 He was sentenced for criminal association and soon left jail when in appeal his sentence was reduced to two years.